"Whenever a construction project goes wrong the blame is often put to bad luck.

-Certainly whenever a project goes wrong the blame is often put to bad luck.
-If only we hadn’t had that storm just then, if only the subcontractor had delivered what they promised, if only the client had been more accommodating, why did the workers have to walk off the project, with just a little luck we could have finished on time and made the millions we thought we would.
+Certainly whenever a construction project goes wrong the blame is often put to bad luck.
+If only we hadn’t had that storm just then, if only the subcontractor had delivered what they promised, if only the client had been more accommodating, why did the workers have to walk off the project, with just a little luck we could have finished the construction project on time and made the millions we thought we would.

 Yet some of these problems could have been foreseen, and either avoided or mitigated.
-So how can we take control of our projects, leaving less to luck and chance, and engineer our project’s successful destiny?
+So how can we take control of our construction projects, leaving less to luck and chance, and engineer our project’s successful destiny?

 The more we plan the luckier we get

 A good golfer said the more he practiced the luckier he got.
 Well in construction the more we plan the luckier we get.
-Thinking through our method of construction, allowing for access, selecting the best subcontractors, preparing a suitable construction schedule, arranging the appropriate resources and timeously ordering the correct construction materials will all help prevent crises later in the project.
+Thinking through our method of construction, allowing for access, selecting the best subcontractors, preparing a suitable construction schedule (programme), arranging the appropriate resources and timeously ordering the correct construction materials will all help prevent crises later in the project.

 Are you a firefighter or a fire prevention officer?

-I have worked with Project Managers who could literally solve any problem.
+I have worked with Construction Project Managers who could literally solve any problem.
 In fact, to be with them was exhausting, as they were continually solving problems – phone glued to their ears as they frantically made calls; cajoling, begging and persuading suppliers, contractors and Supervisors to urgently deliver missing material, complete a task or get more resources onto the project.
-Why were they faced with these multiple emergencies – well someone hadn’t ordered materials, the schedule was slipping, there were insufficient resources, etc, etc. Why had this happened, well because the Project Manager was so busy solving problems that they had forgotten, or simply run out of time!
+Why were they faced with these multiple emergencies – well someone hadn’t ordered materials, the construction schedule was slipping, there were insufficient resources, etc, etc. Why had this happened, well because the Project Manager was so busy solving problems that they had forgotten, or simply run out of time!

-Yet, I’ve been on other well managed sites where it seemed that the Project Manager was hardly doing anything – no shouting, no frantic phone calls.
+Yet, I’ve been on other well managed construction sites where it seemed that the Project Manager was hardly doing anything – no shouting, no frantic phone calls.
 Everything seemed to be running like clockwork.

 Employ the right team

-Most projects are built by a team.
+Most construction projects are built by a team.
 Selecting the right team for your project is essential.
 It doesn’t have to be the best team – because even good people often have failings, and may not be right for a particular project, client or team.